Nursing 406 - Adult Health Care » Spring 2020 » Chapter 69 Quiz

 C. renal complications related to acyclovir therapy.

-D. signs and symptoms of cardiac insufficiency.
+D. signs of relapse.

 Question #38